 - Nose: Wrinkle your nose and flare your nostrils.
 Hold; then relax.

 - Tongue: Push your tongue firmly against the roof of your mouth.
 Hold; then relax.

 - Jaws: Clench your jaws tightly.
 Hold; then relax.

 - Neck: Tense your neck by pulling your chin down to your chest.
 Hold; then relax.

 - Back: Arch your back.
 Hold; then relax.

-- Chest: Breathe in as deeply as you can.
+- Chest: Breath in as deeply as you can.
 Hold; then relax.

 - Stomach: Tense your stomach muscles.
 Hold; then relax.